Messiah of Evil: Plot

+While alone in the house, Arletty finds a spider in her mouth and vomits a lizard, cockroaches, and maggots into the sink.
+She is later visited by Joseph, who begs her to leave and tell the world about Point Dune.
+He tells her about the "dark stranger", a survivor of the Donner Party who founded a cannibalistic cult 100 years earlier.
+He ultimately walked into the ocean, promising to return in a century.
+Joseph warns Arletty that the "dark stranger" must be destroyed before the moon turns red and he returns to lead his people up the coast and inland.
+Joseph then attacks Arletty, reluctantly succumbing to his cannibalistic urges, whereupon she stabs him with garden shears and burns him alive.

+When Thom returns to the house in the morning, Arletty stabs him in the arm with the shears before realizing he is not a cannibal.
+As the two flee to the beach, the townspeople follow them.
+Arletty and Thom swim out into the waves, hoping to reach a small boat, but he drowns.
+The townspeople capture Arletty and place her on the beach as an offering to the "dark stranger", who emerges from the ocean and frees her, knowing that no one will believe her story.
+This causes her to be committed to an insane asylum.
+Each day, all day, Arletty sits in the sun painting, dreading the day the "dark stranger" and his followers come to take her away.

 Production

 The working title of the film was The Second Coming.
-Jack Fisk was the film's art director.
-Principal photography began on September 1, 1971 in southern California—including Malibu, Venice and Hollywood—on a budget of under $1 million.
+Jack Fisk (credited as "Jack Fiske") was the film's art director.
+Principal photography began on September 1, 1971.

-Due to the film's low budget, several roles were played by filmmaker friends of Huyck and Katz.
+Due to the film's low budget, several roles were played by filmmaker friends of Gloria Katz and Willard Huyck.
 Walter Hill plays the victim in the opening sequence, Billy Weber appears as a zombie in the supermarket sequence (in addition to being one of the film's editors), and Bill L. Norton appears in a bit part.

 In a 2011 blog post, Anitra Ford claimed the film's oblique plot was partly due to financial issues that left principal photography incomplete.
 She wrote "toward the end of the filming, investors pulled their money out, and the film was never finished.
 A Frenchman bought the unedited footage, edited it and released the movie under the title of Messiah of Evil."
 Huyck and Katz have given conflicting reports about the film's production: Huyck claims principal photography finished as planned, while Katz claimed two scenes (including the climax) were left unfinished.
 Critic Gabe Powers referred to the film as "by most accounts, an incomplete movie."